Thai yoga massage is an ancient healing system combining acupressure, Indian Ayurvedic principles, and assisted yoga postures.

 4-day courses to prepare students for certification and professional practice.
 Thai Yoga Massage I teaches a 90-minute massage, with all the tools to give a beneficial therapeutic massage; Thai Yoga Massage II expands the repertoire to 180 minutes, allowing for increased refinement and customization of a routine that addresses the specific requirements and body alignment of the client.
 All courses include anatomy, physiology and biomechanics.

-Denise Davis-Gains, lead instructor at Atlas Studio for over 20 years and been practicing Thai Yoga Massage for over 15 years.
+Denise Davis-Gains, lead instructor at Atlas Studio since 1999 and practicing Thai Yoga Massage since 2001.
 Denise is also an accomplished yoga teacher and has been involved in the healing arts since 1984.

 To Register for upcoming courses